vraravam/natsumi-browser/README.md

 ### Navbar
 - `natsumi.navbar.glass-effect`: Adds glass effect for the navbar on compact mode.
+- `natsumi.navbar.float`: Makes the navbar float.
+Glass effect is required for this.

 ### Sidebar
 - `natsumi.sidebar.blur-zen-sidebar`: Blurs Zen Sidebar background.
 This may cause some lag when you